TheAshenWolf/WakaTimeForUE/README.md

 1. Run the downloaded .exe file
 2. Tick "Add Python ... to PATH" at the bottom of the window.
 3. Click **Install Now**
+4 Optional: Click "Disable PATH length limit"
-4. Open cmd/terminal
+5. Open cmd/terminal
-5. Use command **pip install wakatime**
+6. Use command **pip install wakatime**
-6. Done.
+7. Done.

 Check if everything works with commands
 **python --version**